 Signs stating that the carrying of firearms is prohibited on any private property shall be clearly and conspicuously posted at any entrance open to the public of a building, premises or real property.

 A sign shall be considered conspicuous if it is at least 8" by 10" in size and contains writing in contrasting ink using not less than 36 point type.

 Does District of Columbia have preemption laws related to concealed carry (i.e. Does state law supersede local laws regarding the possession of handguns)?

 Does not apply.
 Washington D.C. does not have preemption laws.

 Does District of Columbia have a red flag law?

 Yes.
+District of Columbia has a red flag law.
 Family members, cohabitants, mental health professionals and law enforcement are allowed to petition for an order to surrender to law enforcement authorities any firearms, ammunition, registration certificates, licenses to carry a concealed pistol, or dealer's licenses in the respondent’s possession.
 The respondent is prohibited from purchasing or possessing any firearm or ammunition for the duration of the interim and or final extreme risk protection order.